martinsolent/bdats/docs/portfolio.md

 ### Gateway EPA Checklist

-Gateway takes place following on from the completion of all credited on-programme modules at the end of 3rd year before moving on to the EndPoint Assessment period.
+Gateway takes place following on from the completion of all on-programme modules at the end of 3rd year before moving on to the Synoptic Work based Project EndPoint Assessment period in the final 6 months (approx.) of the apprenticeship.

 There will be a Gateway meeting to check the Apprentice is ready for EPA and all documents have been completed.

-1. **Completed Tracker** - This will be a PDF download of the complete tracker from the BDATS course SOL page and/or a self-created spreadsheet.
+1. **Current up to date Tracker** - Your track should you up to date for all on programme modules and learning.
-1. **Completed Portfolio Mapping** to the Standard learning outcome.
+1. **Current up to date Portfolio Mapping** to the Standard learning outcome.
-1. **A signed off EPA Ready Form** - signed by the apprentice, their manager & Solent University
+1. **EPA Ready Form** - signed by the apprentice, their manager & Solent University
-1. **Manager/Employer Feedback** - this will be feedback on the project and also on the apprenticeship as a whole covering the value that the apprentice has offered to the organisation.
-(500 words max)
-1. **Final 10k Synoptic Project Report from COM625**

-**All documents are available above.
-Once completed you will upload them as advised by End Point Assessment Coordinator**

-{: .important }

-> **Conflict of Interest Form** - signed by the apprentice, their manager (if applicable) & EPA Assessor confirming that you do not know each other (before EPA Assessment)
+1. **Synoptic Work based Project Outline Proposal** - Agreed by apprentice, employer and university (500 words max)